 Moreover, think about the overall impression you’re making on assessors.
 Your overall demeanour is important because property firms don’t sell a product, but a service, which their people represent.
 Amelia explains: ‘So much of our business is about relationships.
 As with all professional services, we need to be able to sell our people.
 We need to be able to say, “Yes, I could take that person to a client meeting; I’d feel comfortable putting them in front of people in a pitch situation”.’
 They’re looking for someone who has the interpersonal skills to forge new relationships to win clients.
 Amelia describes someone with good interpersonal skills as being ‘someone people would want to have on their team’.

 The upshot is that you shouldn’t underestimate the impact of a smile, a firm handshake and being able to make small talk or hold a conversation with your assessors.
 For example, over lunch or at the end of your interview, take the opportunity to ask your assessors why they decided to enter the profession.
 This shows you’re confident enough to try and build new relationships.

 A case study is a scenario-based exercise that culminates in you making a decision, which you could be asked to present to recruiters in a variety of ways.
 Many property case studies involve making decisions about what to do with land or property.
 For example, BNP Paribas Real Estate’s case study has previously involved candidates looking at two possible relocation sites for a business and making their recommendations in an individual presentation, and through a business report.
-JLL uses a case study in its group exercise (see below).
+JLL has previously used a case study in its group exercise (see below).